nih-cfde/training-and-engagement/docs/CF-Tutorials/CFDE-Portal/movement-disorders.md

 ![Stem Cell final datasets](../../images/Neurodegeneration-stem-cell.png "Stem Cell final datasets")

 !!! note "Duplicated studies"
-    The two LINCS datasets (LDG-1338, LDG-1393) in the subset are not selected as they are included in the previous filtered list.
+    The two LINCS datasets (LDG-1338, LDG-1393) in the subset are not selected as they are already included in the previous filtered list.

-This results in two records and are exported to a `csv` file.
+This results in two records and are exported to a `csv` file using the "Export" option.

 ## Step 5: Merge Cohort